 Backflow Prevention & Cross-Connection

-Puyallup Water goes to great lengths to ensure delivery of safe and reliable drinking water to your home.
+Puyallup Water goes to great lengths to ensure the delivery of safe and reliable drinking water to your home.
 Once the water goes past the meter, however, we rely on you to ensure that it remains safe to drink.
-That may be an issue if you have an irrigation or fire sprinkler system, installed on your water line.
-Those additions may cause contaminants to flow to your tap.
+That may be an issue if you have an irrigation or fire sprinkler system, installed on your waterline.
+Those additions may cause contaminants to flow into your tap.

 When Do I Need Backflow Prevention?

 - For any new or remodeled commercial or industrial installations

 - For irrigation or in-ground sprinkler systems

 - Double-check valve assemblies

 The potential hazard indicates the appropriate assembly.
 In general, we accept air gaps and reduced pressure backflow assemblies for high hazards and double-check valve assemblies for low hazards.

 The chosen backflow prevention assembly must be approved by the Foundation for Cross-Connection Control and Hydraulic Research.
 Please consult the Foundation's website for a list of approved backflow prevention assemblies.
 Assemblies not currently listed must have been listed at the time of their original installation.